openpodcast/.github/profile/README.md

 We are building a free and open ecosystem for podcasts.

+In our first project we aim at providing better analytics data for podcast hosts.

+Learn more on https://openpodcast.dev or listen to our podcast about the project on https://openpodcast.dev/podcast

 ### 🎙️ Repository Index

 Here's a brief guide to our most popular repositories and what's inside.